pfheatwole/thesis/source/paraglider_components.rst

-[[This chapter describes the components of a paraglider and provides simple mathematical models of each component's inertia information and dynamics models.
-The paraglider system models are expecting some components to have control inputs, and the models in this chapter should reflect that.
+..
+This chapter describes the components of a paraglider and provides simple mathematical models of each component's inertia information and dynamics.

-The primary motivation is to define the components needed for the paraglider system dynamics model in the flight simulation chapter; model fidelity of each individual component is less of a concern (I'm basically saying "here's **one way** to model X", which is how I get away with things like spherical harnesses, etc).

-Okay, I like this: this chapter should list the basic components of the paraglider system, and provide their inertias and dynamics models.
-Nice symmetry.

-]]
+   (These are not intended to be high fidelity models; they are "good enough" demonstrations on how to model each component.)
+The paraglider system models later on will be expecting some components to have control inputs, so those components models should reflect that.

 ***************************